lopezviktor/EdgeAI-SmartIrrigationSystem/docs/project_log.md

 The successful reintegration of ThingSpeak, combined with real-time Edge AI inference and wireless communication, demonstrates the maturity of the system and sets the stage for final hardware integration and diagram refinement in Week 7.

 ## 🔹 Week 7 – Real Hardware Integration & Architecture Finalisation
-**Date:** 30 November 2025
+**Date:** 30 November – 6 December 2025

-Week 7 marks the transition from simulated operation to the first phase of real hardware deployment, incorporating the physical sensors, updated wiring and a fully revised firmware architecture.
-This phase also focused on aligning diagrams, cleaning the Arduino firmware, and preparing the complete IoT + Edge AI pipeline for operational testing with real sensor values.
+**This week marked the transition from simulation to real hardware operation, with all major system components integrated and tested using actual sensor data and physical wiring.
+The focus was on finalising the firmware, wiring up the pump control circuit, and aligning all documentation and diagrams with the deployed architecture.**

-1. Arduino Hardware integration (Real Sensors + TIP122 Pump Driver)
+Arduino Hardware Integration (Real Sensors + TIP122 Pump Driver)
-  - Installed soil moinsture sensors (A0, A1), DHT22 (digital pin 7), and LDR (A2) according to the updated harware pinout table.
+- Installed the real soil moisture sensors (A0, A1), DHT22 (digital pin 7), and LDR (A2) onto the breadboard, referencing the updated hardware pinout.
-  - Cleaned the Arduino arduino_edge.ino firmware, removing all TinyML-related legacy files (predict_need_water.h, scaler.h, model_data.h)
+- Cleaned and refactored the Arduino firmware (`arduino_edge.ino`):
-  - Updated the firmware to:
+  - Removed all TinyML-related legacy code and headers (predict_need_water.h, scaler.h, etc).
-    -	Read real sensor values.
+  - Streamlined code to:
-    -	Transmit telemetry via Serial1 (UART) to the ESP32 in a clean CSV-like format.
+    - Read live sensor values.
-    -	Receive pump commands (DECISION:WATER_ON / WATER_OFF) from the ESP32.
+    - Transmit telemetry via Serial1 (UART) to the ESP32 in the format:
-    -	Control the pump via a TIP122 transistor and flyback diode (hardware soldering pending).
+      `S1:<val>,S2:<val>,T:<val>,H:<val>,L:<val>`
-  - Verified successfull compilation and UART transmission.
+    - Receive pump commands (`DECISION:WATER_ON` or `DECISION:WATER_OFF`) from the ESP32.

-Result:
+    - Control the pump using a TIP122 transistor and flyback diode (final soldering pending).
-Arduino now acts as a clean, dedicated sensors + actuator node, ready for a real deployment once the pump is soldered safely.
+- Verified successful compilation, upload, and UART transmission.

-2. Wiring & Pump Control Circuit (TIP122 Transistor Stage)
+**Result:**
-  - Designed and verified the low-side switching motor-driving circuit using:
+Arduino now serves as a robust, dedicated sensor/actuator node, transmitting real sensor data and accepting actuator commands, ready for deployment as soon as the pump is soldered.

-    -	TIP122 NPN Darlington transistor
+Wiring & Pump Control Circuit (TIP122 Transistor Stage)
-    -	1N4007 flyback diode
+- Designed and partially assembled the low-side switching circuit for pump control:
-    -	1 kΩ base resistor
+  - TIP122 NPN Darlington transistor (motor driver)
-    -	Shared GND between Arduino, ESP32, and PSU
+  - 1N4007 flyback diode (inductive load protection)
-  - Partially assembled the circuit on a breadboard.
+  - 1kΩ base resistor
-  - Confirmed correct understanding of current flow and protective diode orientaion for inductive load suppression.
+  - Shared ground (GND) between Arduino, ESP32, and the 12V PSU

-Result:
+- Breadboarded the circuit and double-checked current flow and diode orientation.

-Pump hardware is electrically prepared; final soldering will be completed prior to live motor testing.
+**Result:**

-3. ESP32 Gateway Adjustments (UART from Arduino)
+Pump control hardware is electrically prepared, with final soldering to be completed before live motor testing.

-  -	Adapted ESP32 firmware to accept incoming UART telemetry from the Arduino (instead of synthetic generation).
+ESP32 Gateway Adjustments (UART from Arduino)
-  -	Confirmed stable parsing of lines in the form:
+- Modified ESP32 firmware to:
-    S1:<val>,S2:<val>,T:<val>,H:<val>,L:<val>
+  - Accept UART telemetry from the Arduino (replacing previous synthetic data).
-  -	Forwarded this telemetry over Bluetooth SPP to the Raspberry Pi for inference.
+  - Parse incoming lines in the expected CSV format.
-  -	Forwarded TinyML decisions back to the Arduino.
+  - Forward telemetry over Bluetooth SPP to the Raspberry Pi for inference.

-Result:
+  - Relay irrigation decisions received from the Pi back to the Arduino.
-The full ESP32 gateway is now aligned with the final 3-tier physical pipeline:
+- Confirmed stable end-to-end data flow and proper parsing.

-Arduino → ESP32 → Raspberry Pi
+**Result:**

-4. Raspberry Pi Edge AI Confirmation
+ESP32 now functions as a reliable gateway between the Arduino and Raspberry Pi, supporting the final three-tier pipeline:
-	-	Re-tested the Bluetooth M2M service using the updated pipeline, ensuring telemetry from Arduino passes correctly through the ESP32 into /dev/rfcomm0.
+`Arduino → ESP32 → Raspberry Pi`

-	-	Validated TFLite inference with real data formats.
+Raspberry Pi Edge AI Confirmation
-	-	Confirmed decision loop:
+- Re-tested the Bluetooth M2M service with real sensor data from the Arduino.
-	-	Telemetry → Inference → Decision → Back to ESP32 → Forward to Arduino.
+- Ensured the TFLite model and MinMax scaler processed the new data format without issues.

-Result:
+- Verified the full decision loop:
-Pi inference service is now fully compatible with the real hardware data flow.
+  - Telemetry (from Arduino) → Inference (on Pi) → Decision (to ESP32) → Actuation (on Arduino).

-⸻
+**Result:**

-5. Documentation & Diagrams Finalisation
+The Pi inference service is fully compatible with live hardware data, completing the real-world M2M inference cycle.

-	-	Updated the hardware pinout table to replace the relay module with TIP122 transistor control.
+Documentation & Diagram Updates
-	-	Reviewed all diagrams:
+- Updated hardware pinout tables to show TIP122 transistor replacing relay for pump control.
-	-	DFD updated (UART Arduino→ESP32 + Bluetooth ESP32↔RPi + HTTP→ThingSpeak).
+- Updated the Data Flow Diagram (DFD) to reflect:
-	-	SCD & Hardware Architecture marked for final updates in Week 8.
+  - UART telemetry: Arduino → ESP32
-	-	Cleaned repository structure and ensured firmware directories reflect the final architecture.
+  - Bluetooth SPP: ESP32 ↔ Raspberry Pi

-⸻
+  - HTTP upload to ThingSpeak

-Reflection
+- Identified other diagrams (SCD, Hardware Architecture) requiring final revision in Week 8.

-Week 7 represents the consolidation phase where the simulated system evolved into a ready-to-deploy physical IoT solution.
+- Cleaned and reorganised repository directories to match the final deployment structure.

-The Arduino now reads real sensors, the ESP32 routes data and decisions, and the Raspberry Pi performs live TinyML inference.
+**Reflection:**
-The pump subsystem has been prepared electrically, awaiting safe soldering and final integration.
+Week 7 was the consolidation and deployment phase, transforming the simulated system into a physical IoT solution.
+The Arduino now reads real sensors and actuates the pump, the ESP32 acts as a robust gateway, and the Raspberry Pi delivers live TinyML inference.
+The pump control hardware is ready for final wiring and safety checks.
+All documentation and diagrams are being brought in line with the deployed system.

-The system is now poised for full real-world testing in Week 8, once the peristaltic pump is physically connected and the PSU wiring is completed.
+The Smart Irrigation System is now positioned for full real-world testing in Week 8, pending final pump integration and PSU wiring.

 ⸻